Ad-Growth/ad-sdk-docs/docs/usage/interstitial/unity.md

 ### How to implement on Unity Engine

-You need to have `unit_id` for `INTERSTITIAL` type, register on your app screen at [AdServer panel](https://adserver.adgrowth.com/mfe-apps/apps)
+To integrate with the Unity Engine, you'll need a `unit_id` for the `INTERSTITIAL` type, which you can register on your app screen at the [AdServer panel](https://adserver.adgrowth.com/mfe-apps/apps).

-#### instantiate InterstitialAd
+#### Instantiate InterstitialAd

-After the SDK is initialized you can instantiate, load and show interstitial ads.
+Once the SDK is initialized, you're ready to instantiate, load, and show interstitial ads in your application.

 ```csharp